Raph13009/daily-blogs/posts/July25/modular-visual-marketplace-revolution.md

 ---
 title: "How I Discovered the Future of Modular Visual Marketplaces"
-description: "From micro-dramas to AI-powered studios, I stumbled into the world of modular content creation—made not for brands, but for creators.
-Here’s how it’s changing everything."
+description: "From micro dramas to AI-powered studios, I stumbled into the world of modular content creation made for creators.
+Here's how it's changing everything."
 date: "2025-07-07"
 image: "/images/modular-marketplace.png"
 layout: ../../layouts/BlogLayout.astro